 Even though no business owner wants to think about it, there is always a risk that their business plan will fail.
 It is tied up with common mistakes that they make while writing a business plan, such as:

-- Well-defined Finances.
+- Well-defined finances.
 Numbers are considered to be the most important part of a Business Plan.
-Everything should be in accountability, including prospective profits, losses, investment, etc.
+Everything should be accountable, including prospective profits, losses, investment, etc.

 There can be many more reasons for a business’s failure, depending on the nature of the product they are trying to market.
 Each situation is different in its own way, however, with all of these ideas taken into account, a business has a chance to succeed.